 - turbinado sugar - goes on top of our prepared muffin batter to give the blueberry lemon muffins a nice sweet crunch on top!

 You can bake this recipe for lemon blueberry muffins in a 12-cup muffin pan lined with squares of parchment paper, or with cupcake liners.
 You'll also need a hand mixer to cream the butter and sugar, and a cookie scoop to fill your muffin cups!

 Step by Step

-These lemon blueberry buttermilk muffins comes together so easily!
-I've seen muffin recipes that call for melted butter or vegetable oil, but for this recipe we'll cream softened butter into the batter to give these blueberry muffins a soft, tender crumb and a nice shape.
+- These lemon blueberry buttermilk muffins comes together so easily!
+I've seen muffin recipes that call for melted butter or vegetable oil, but for this recipe we'll cream softened butter into the batter to give the muffins a soft, tender crumb and a nice shape.
 You'll be so happy with the results!

-Finally, you'll just mix in your dry ingredients, then half the buttermilk, and continue alternating unto the batter is just combined.
+- Finally, you'll just mix in one-third of your dry ingredients, then half the buttermilk, and continue alternating unto the batter is just combined.

 - If you need to, splash in a little more buttermilk to help the batter come together.

 You'll end up with a nice thick batter that you can spoon into the muffin cups.
 Be careful not to over-mix it, and handle it gently to keep the blueberries intact.
 Then just pop them in the oven for about a half hour, and enjoy your blueberry buttermilk muffins!

 Tips and F.A.Q.

 The acid in buttermilk breaks down gluten, which gives us the most moist and tender buttermilk blueberry muffins!
 It also interacts with the baking soda in this recipe to give our muffins a higher lift.